 Third, be transparent.
 Increasing order value is only successful if you don't lose the customer after a single purchase.
 Don't try to be slick with your upselling and hope to get money in a duplicitous way.
 Be upfront with the price differences between products, but tie it to the added value.
 If necessary, you can even have your sales team speak to the customer to help facilitate the sale.
 Whether you run a dropshipping business, sell DTC, or B2B customers expect honesty and support.

-Frequently Asked Questions About Upselling
+Frequently Asked Questions About Upsell Meaning

 Now that you've read all about upselling techniques and strategies, you may still not be convinced of its value.
 To help, let's take a look at the most common follow-up questions people have.

-What Is the Benefits of Upselling?
+What Are the Benefits of Upselling?

 The biggest benefits of upselling are that it increases your customer lifetime value (CLV) and average order value (AOV).
 Together, increasing these two numbers can have a drastic effect on increasing your revenue and maximizing your margins.

-What Is Cross-selling and Upselling?
+What Is Cross-Selling and Upselling?

 Cross-selling involves trying to sell related products to customers, while upselling involves trying to sell better versions of what's being purchased.
 Most businesses use the two techniques together to increase both the value and quantity of products being sold to each customer.